RubixML/ML/README.md

 ```

 ### Gradient Boost
-Gradient Boost is a stage-wise additive ensemble that uses a Gradient Descent boosting paradigm for training *weak* regressors (Regression Trees) to correct the error residuals of the base learner.
+Gradient Boost is a stage-wise additive model that uses a Gradient Descent boosting paradigm for training  boosters (Regression Trees) to correct the error residuals of a *weak* base learner.

 > **Note**: The default base regressor is a Dummy Regressor using the *Mean* Strategy and the default booster is a Regression Tree with a max depth of 3.